webplatform/docs/dom/DataTransfer/effectAllowed/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|High-level issues=Needs Review
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Sets or gets which data transfer operations are allowed for the object on the source element.}}
+{{Summary_Section|Gets which kinds of data transfer operations are allowed for the object.
+Can be set (during the dragstart event) to change the allowed operations.}}
 {{API_Object_Property
 |Property_applies_to=dom/DataTransfer
 |Read_only=No